 - Keep plants and mulch away from your home.
 Mulch and plants generate the wood and moisture that termites need, attracting them to this location and then to your home.

 You should periodically check for signs of termites.
-To stay on top of potential infestations, regularly monitor your home and land.
+Regularly monitor your home and land to stay on top of potential infestations.

 - Check wood to make sure it is solid.
 Termites tend to eat the inside of wood and logs, so they fall apart if pressed.
 Knocking on termite-ridden wood will also make a hollow sound.